marjanRafi/marjanRafi/README.md

 ## 👋 Hi there!
 I'm Marjan Rafi

-🎓 Electronics & Communication Engineering graduate from KUET 🏛️ Proud Notredamian — where my passion for technology and excellence first took shape
+🎓 Electronics & Communication Engineering graduate from KUET 🏛️ Proud Notredamian, where my passion for technology and excellence first took shape

-📍 Currently in Dhaka, Bangladesh | 🌍 Open to relocation roles across Europe 🔄 Shifting gears into DevOps & Cloud Engineering — blending development and operations for system excellence
+📍 Currently in Dhaka, Bangladesh | 🌍 Open to relocation roles across Europe 🔄 Shifting career into DevOps & Cloud Engineering -blending development and operations for system reliability

 💡 I’m a curious, self-driven learner on a mission to build scalable, resilient, and cloud-native infrastructure 🛠️ With a strong base in OS fundamentals, version control (Git), and full-stack development